|Badlees Story||Related Articles||Acknowledgements||Badlees.com|

 “Too Many Changes” is the standout song on this album.
 A soft and simple riff is the backdrop for dynamic vocals that rise from being measured and controlled to wailing and forceful.
 The song is also a showcase for each of the musicians as it gradually builds with new, rich layers of sonic candy and sound effects, all to a marching rhythm by Simasek and Smith – beautiful.

 To support Renew, the band decided to try something new – a television special.
-They filmed a special show at the Grand Ballroom of the Manhattan Center in New York City in July, 2002, playing a healthy mix of new songs off their album with favorites of the past.
+They filmed a special show at the Grand Ballroom of the Manhattan Center in New York City in July, 2002, playing a healthy mix of new songs off their album with favorites from the past.
 The show was titled Renew and Rewind and aired on a local Pennsylvania television in late August.
-Despite this new initiative, and some healthy airplay of the title song, Renew followed much the same path as the various side projects a year earlier – critically acclaimed, but commercially weak.
+Despite this new initiative, and some healthy airplay of the title song, Renew followed much the same path as the various side projects a year earlier – critically acclaimed, but commercially lacking.
 But the band took this all in stride.
 Late in 2003, the group released a live album called If Memories Had Equity, which included some unreleased songs such as “Ballad of Dick and Jane”, “Rocky Top”, and the Christmas classic “Heatmiser”.

 Alexander takes responsibility for the fact that the band did not release an album in 2004, as intended.
 He says he felt that the record was never quite up to snuff and adds;